Rajshahi Division cricket team

-The Rajshahi Division cricket team is a Bangladeshi first-class team representing the Rajshahi Division, one of the country's seven administrative regions.
+The Rajshahi Division cricket team is a Bangladeshi first-class team representing the Rajshahi Division, one of the country's eight administrative divisions.
 The team competes in the National Cricket League and was formerly a participant in the now-defunct National Cricket League One-Day.
 In the short-lived National Cricket League Twenty20 competition, played in the 2009–10 season only, Rajshahi adopted the name Rajshahi Rangers and played in their official grey, black, and red colours.
-The equivalent team in the Bangladesh Premier League (BPL) is the Rajshahi Kings.
+The equivalent team in the Bangladesh Premier League (BPL) is the Rajshahi Royals.

 Rajshahi's main home ground is the Rajshahi Divisional Stadium in Rajshahi city, which has a 15,000 capacity.
 They have won the NCL twice, most recently in 2008–09.
 They won the One-Day League four times and, as the Rangers, were the winners of the NCL T20 in 2010.

 They recorded their biggest victory in a first-class match when they defeated Chittagong Division by an innings and 242 runs in the 2016–17 National Cricket League.